llimllib/splunkexpand/README.md

 * Click on the gear icon, select "Install Add-on from file"
 * select expand_splunk-1.0-fx.xpi from this repository
 * hit "add" on the dialog that pops up

+## Safari

+* I dunno try mailing apple a check and a nice letter or something